-Electronic reporting (ER) now applies to all deepwater vessels.
-If all information is completed as intended, it has the potential to significantly enhance the quality of the information available to Fisheries New Zealand and research providers.
+Electronic reporting (ER) now applies to all deepwater vessels and has applied to most vessels since 2017.
+If all information is completed as intended, it has the potential to significantly enhance the ongoing quality of the information available to Fisheries New Zealand and research providers.
 Aspects of ER that Fisheries New Zealand wishes to remind operators to be aware of include:

 - Ensuring that NFPS and Disposal Reports are populated, if required, with the link to the corresponding Fish Catch Report. - Adding comments that can provide additional context to any report.
 For example, comments on any seabird or marine mammal captures reported on NFPS reports are appreciated by Fisheries New Zealand - Use of the correct landing or disposal codes.
-ER has been implemented to provide for all catch to be reported, including some catch that was not required to be reported under paper-based reporting.
+ER has been implemented to provide for almost all catch to be reported, including some catch that was not required to be reported under paper-based reporting.
 Please ensure the most applicable codes are used. - Responding in a timely manner if an email is received from FishServe indicating a possible correction is required with ER information.